annachervon/annachervon/README.md

 ## Hi there 👋

 I'm Anna from Montreal, Canada, and I do Design and Front-End Development.
 I really enjoy learning in general and frameworks like React and other front-end development tools.
-I also enjoy wireframing, ux, ui, and design in general.
+I also enjoy wireframing, ux, ui, and design.

 🌱 I’m currently learning TypeScript & Photoshop & enrolled in the CS50 course at Harvard University.
 🙌 Looking for opportunities to grow and become a better developer!